To,

 4. Mr. Praful Sopan Hande (DIN: 02229500) completed his second term of appointment as an Independent Director of the Company, therefore resigned from the post of directorship with effect 01st April, 2024.
 The Board expresses its appreciation to Mr. Praful Sopan Hande for his valuable contribution during his tenure as the Director of the Company.

-None of the Directors on the Board of the Company has been debarred or disqualified from being appointed or continuing as director of the Company by the SEBI, Ministry of Corporate Affairs or any other statutory authority and same forms part of Corporate Governance Report.
+None of the Directors on the Board of the Company has been debarred or disqualified from being appointed or continuing as director of the Company by the SEBI, Ministry of Corporate Affairs or any other statutory authority.

 Retirement by rotation:

-In accordance with the provisions of Section 152 of the Act read with the Companies (Management and Administration) Rules, 2014 and in accordance with the Articles of Association of the Company, Mr. Ankur Kampani (DIN: 06370995), Non-Executive Director of the Company, who is liable to retire by rotation at the ensuing Annual General Meeting ("AGM"), being eligible, offers himself for re-appointment.
-Accordingly, based on performance evaluation and the recommendation of Nomination and Remuneration Committee ("NRC"), the Board recommends his re-appointment to the members.
-Brief profile of Mr. Ankur Kampani forms part of the Notice convening the Annual General Meeting.
+In accordance with the provisions of Section 152 of the Act read with the Companies (Management and Administration) Rules, 2014 and in accordance with the Articles of Association of the Company, Mrs. Benu Kampani (DIN: 0i265824), Whole-Time Director of the Company, who is liable to retire by rotation at the ensuing Annual General Meeting (AGM), being eligible, offers herself for re-appointment.
+Accordingly, based on performance evaluation and the recommendation of Nomination and Remuneration Committee (NRC), the Board recommends her re-appointment to the members.
+Brief profile of Mrs. Benu Kampani forms part of the Notice convening the Annual General Meeting.

 Declaration from Independent Directors: